vanallenlab/moalmanac-db/tests/README.md

-# Testing
 This directory contains tests for this repository, using [pytest](https://docs.pytest.org/en/stable/).

 ### Structure

 Tests are organized by type data being tested.
 The files are:

 - [`conftest.py`](conftest.py) - shared fixtures to be used by all tests, such as loading data files.
 - [`helpers.py`](helpers.py) - helper functions for tests.
 - [`test_dates.py`](test_dates.py) - checks that date fields are logically consistent.